9 Places With the French Touch in Pondicherry

 1. Residential Buildings in White Town

-The old French town is the most important place to visit since it has retained much of its heritage.
-It is also called the white town as this part of the town was reserved for white people (read French) in the olden days.
+The old French town is the most important place to visit since it has kept much of its heritage.
+It is also called the white town as white people (read French) stayed in this part of the town in the olden days.
 The heritage houses were designed based on the Franco-Tamil architecture, an amalgamation of the two styles.

 2. Aurobindo Ashram